devanshujoshi/devopstest/Scenario2/README.md

  }
 }
 ```
-Terraform relies on plugins called "providers" to interact with remote systems.Terraform configurations must declare which providers they require, so that Terraform can install and use them.When executing the terraform init command, if no version is specified, Terraform downloads the latest version of the provider, otherwise it downloads the specified version.After successful installation, Terraform writes information about the selected providers to the dependency lock file.

 To authenticate using SPN we need to do below as a pre-requisite:
  1. Create an Application in Azure Active Directory (which acts as a Service Principal)